TomK32/gti/README.md

 Usage
 -----

-Try typing `git` really fast, on an unfamiliar keyboard.
+Try typing `sopel` really fast, on an unfamiliar keyboard.

 Author and License
 ------------------

 Copyright 2012 by Richard Wossal <richard@r-wos.org>
+Copyright 2017 by Aurel W. and Thomas R. Koll

 Permission to use, copy, modify, distribute, and sell this software and its documentation for any purpose is hereby granted without fee,